 My last posting about the home was the start of the exterior work, which included removal of two concrete steps, replacing a section of rim joist and a discussion of why I chose to use Henry Blueskin VP100 as a WRB.
 Read that posting here.

-The past couple weekends has found me working on the small (3′ x 12′) addition.
-The reason for the addition is the main floor bedroom is only a little over 8 feet wide and the only place for a queen sized bed to fit in the room is close to the door.
+The past couple weekends have found me working on the small (3′ x 12′) addition.
+The reason for the addition is the main floor bedroom is only a little over 8 feet wide and the only place for a queen-sized bed to fit in the room is close to the door.
 The door hits the bed and won’t allow it to open a full 90°.
 Three more feet would make a huge difference.

 The first step was to remove all the siding from the north side of the home.
-I knew there would be a suprise waiting for me under that painting of the sun.
+I knew there would be a surprise waiting for me under that painting of the sun.

 One additional surprise I had was a cold air return on the exterior wall leading to the upper level of the home.
 This entire stud bay was uninsulated and was using the building cavity as the ductwork.
 Every time the furnace ran, any air leakage points in this “duct”, which there where many, would pull outside air through the building cavity and bring it to the furnace.
 Not good when outdoor temperatures are -20°.